 The Company does not enter into derivative instruments for speculative purposes.
 As discussed below under "Non-qualifying Derivatives and Derivatives for Purposes Other Than Hedging," the Company uses various derivative instruments for risk management purposes that either do not qualify or have not been qualified for hedge accounting treatment, including derivatives used to economically hedge changes in the fair value of liabilities associated with the reinsurance of variable annuities with guaranteed living benefits.
 As of March 31, 2013 and December 31, 2012, the Company held interest rate swaps that were designated and qualified as cash flow hedges of interest rate risk.
 As of March 31, 2013 and December 31, 2012, the Company held foreign currency swaps that were designated and qualified as hedges of a portion of its net investment in its foreign operations.
-As of March 31, 2013 and December 31, 2012, the Company held foreign currency swaps that were designated and qualified as hedges of a portion of its net investment in its foreign operations.
-As of March 31, 2013 and December 31, 2012, the Company of Significant Accounting Policies" of the Company is 2012 Annual Report for a detailed discussion of the accounting treatment for derivative instruments, including embedded derivatives.
+As of March 31, 2013 and December 31, 2013 and December 31, 2013 and December 31, 2013 and December 31, 2012, the Company held foreign currency swaps that were designated and qualified as hedges of a portion of its net investment in its foreign operations.
+As of March 31, 2013 and December 31, 2013 and December 31, 2012, the Company also had derivative instruments that were not designated as hedging instruments.
+See Note 2 - "Summary of Significant Accounting Policies" of the Company's 2012 Annual Report for a detailed discussion of the accounting treatment for derivative instruments, including embedded derivatives.
 Derivative instruments are carried at fair value and generally require an insignificant amount of cash at inception of the contracts.